 Hutchinson, Kansas, is the largest city and county seat in Reno County.
 Nicknamed “Salt City” for the salt mines discovered in 1887, it is located on the Arkansas River in the central part of the state.
 As of the 2020 census, the population of the city was 40,006.

 To the builder of the first house on the townsite, Hutchinson offered to give one of the choice lots in the settlement.
 This prize was won by A. F. Homer, who moved a black walnut building from the nearby town of Newton.
 The first commercial building on the site was erected in the fall of 1871, which was a grocery store, the meat market, and contained the real estate office of C. C. Hutchinson.
-Others who opened stores were W. Bailey, general store; T. F. Leidigh, grocery; Jordan & Bemis, general store; E. Wilcox, hardware and farm implements; J. S. Fay opened a hotel; and J. & C. McMurray, a livery stable.
+Others who opened stores were W. Bailey, a general store; T. F. Leidigh, grocery; Jordan & Bemis, a general store; E. Wilcox, hardware and farm implements; J. S. Fay, opened a hotel; and J. & C. McMurray, a livery stable.
 Having visions of Hutchinson as a prairie metropolis and a seat of culture and learning, the settlers made plans for churches and schools soon after their arrival.
 The first regular church meetings were held in a building that, on weekdays, served as a butcher shop.

 The first Reno County Courthouse was constructed shortly after the city was established in 1872.
 The simple, square brick structure stood at Avene B and Main.